-- 5.13 Cooling water abstraction may impact on fish species as the coastal waters adjacent to the site are important and prosperous fisheries for a range of commercial species.
+- 5.14 Cooling water abstraction may impact on fish species as the coastal waters adjacent to the site are important and prosperous fisheries for a range of commercial species.
 The incorporation of fish protection measures within cooling water intake/system design will therefore need to be secured to safeguard the marine environment.
-Discharge of heated waters into the North Sea may affect aquatic ecology but further studies by the developer are necessary to determine impact. - 5.14 Hydrologically the site is continuous with the Sizewell Marshes SSSI, a sensitive grazing marsh area.
+Discharge of heated waters into the North Sea may affect aquatic ecology but further studies by the developer are necessary to determine impact.
+Increased boat activity in the Outer Thames Estuary SPA related to a marine landing station may also impact aquatic ecology but again further studies by the developer would be required to determine the impact. - 5.15 Hydrologically the site is continuous with the Sizewell Marshes SSSI, a sensitive grazing marsh area.
 There is risk of pollution into watercourses from a range of sources during all phases of the power station life cycle.
 Risks would be minimised and impacts avoided through safe operation and monitoring procedures.
-Also, it is unclear what effect a development would have on the water table. - 5.15 Further studies carried out by the developer through the EIA process will be required in order to fully understand the potential effects on designated sites and on biodiversity in the area as a whole.
+Also, it is unclear what effect a development would have on the water table. - 5.16 Further studies carried out by the developer through the EIA process will be required in order to fully understand the potential effects on designated sites and on biodiversity in the area as a whole.
 Design and mitigation measures should in the first instance seek to avoid and minimise loss of habitat and avoid disturbance of legally protected species.
 Once defined, mitigation measures could be implemented through an ecological mitigation and management plan or similar document.
-Opportunities for biodiversity enhancement may be possible. - 5.16 A HRA report for Sizewell33 has been undertaken.
-This report should be referred to for further information relating to the effects of a new nuclear power station at Sizewell on European-designated habitat sites. - 5.17 Potential Effects on Biodiversity and Ecosystems: The potential for adverse effects on sites and species considered to be of UK-wide and European nature conservation importance (the Minsmere to Walberswick Heaths and Marshes SAC/SPA/Ramsar/SSSI site, Sizewell Marshes SSSI sites, Leiston-Aldeburgh SSSI and the Alde-Ore Estuary SSSI) means that significant strategic effects on the biodiversity cannot be ruled out at this stage of the appraisal.
-There is, however, potential for the mitigation or compensation of biodiversity effects, including the creation of replacement habitat for UK designated sites.
+Opportunities for biodiversity enhancement may be possible. - 5.17 A HRA report for Sizewell33 has been undertaken.
+This report should be referred to for further information relating to the effects of a new nuclear power station at Sizewell on European-designated habitat sites. - 5.18 Potential Effects on Biodiversity and Ecosystems: The potential for adverse effects on sites and species considered to be of UK-wide and European nature conservation importance (the Minsmere to Walberswick Heaths and Marshes SAC/SPA/Ramsar/SSSI site, Outer Thames Estuary SPA, Sizewell Marshes SSSI sites, Leiston-Aldeburgh SSSI and the Alde-Ore Estuary SSSI) means that significant strategic effects on the biodiversity cannot be ruled out at this stage of the appraisal.
+There is, however, potential for the mitigation or compensation of biodiversity effects in some cases, including the creation of compensatory habitat for UK designated sites34.
 Detailed baseline studies will form part of the project level EIA.
-The HRA for Sizewell should be referred to for further details and advice on internationally designated sites.
+The HRA for